What Does it Really Feel Like to Give Birth Without an Epidural?

 Some of it helped, some of it didn't.
 Most of my questions went unanswered in the form of vague responses meant to soothe the panicked/curious.
 I personally don't find that helpful.
 So, here's a list of the questions I most often asked Google regarding labor and delivery without an epidural, along with my personal experience - and the detail I was looking for.

-So, How Exactly Did I Decide Against an Epidural?
+So, How Exactly Did I Decide to Give Birth "Naturally"?

-Long story short, I didn't.
+Long story short, I didn't decide to give birth naturally (it's all natural, by the way).
 I was staying open to the idea when I missed my big chance, headed straight into transition and had that little baby without any medication.

 In What Situation Would You Not Be Given an Epidural?